-The combined account balance per beneficiary for the Plan and all other Texas 529 programs may reach as high as \$500,000.
+The combined account balance for the Plan and all other Texas 529 programs for the same beneficiary may reach as high as \$500,000.
 During any time an account exceeds this limit, earnings can continue to accrue, though new contributions will not be allowed.